 OKWU's education programs are accredited by the Oklahoma State Regents for Higher Education and the National Council for Accreditation of Teacher Education.
-OKWU's teacher education graduates meet the academic requirements for licensure by the Oklahoma State Department of Education in elementary education (1-8), music education (K-12), physical education (K-12), and secondary English, math, science, and social studies education (6-12).
+OKWU's teacher education graduates meet the academic requirements for licensure by the Oklahoma State Department of Education in elementary education (1-8), physical education (K-12), and secondary English, math, and social studies education (6-12).

 All programs of Oklahoma Wesleyan University are approved by the Oklahoma State Accrediting Agency for the Training of Veterans under Public Law 550.
 The University is approved by the United States Department of Justice for training of international students.
-Programs delivered in Coffeyville, Overland Park - Lowell Avenue, and Overland Park Chamber in Kansas, through our Adult and Graduate Studies division, are approved by the Kansas Board of Regents.
-Oklahoma Wesleyan University has an affiliated relationship with the Council for Christian Colleges and Universities and the American Association of Colleges of Nursing.
+Programs delivered in Coffeyville, Kansas, through our Adult and Graduate Studies division, are approved by the Kansas Board of Regents.
+Oklahoma Wesleyan University has an affiliated relationship with the American Association of Colleges of Nursing.